am231am/Quantum-Clustering/README.md

 ## Quantum K-Means Clustering

-This repository implements the K-means clustering algorithm using quantum state encoding for classical data points.
+This repository implements the K-means clustering algorithm using quantum state encoding for classical data points, and encode it to Quntum .

 ### Functions
 #### 1. generate_random_data
-Generates a NumPy array of random data with one column.
+Generates a NumPy array of random data with one column < Ket>

 #### 2. ground_state
 Returns a NumPy array representing the ground state (|0> state).